oliolioli/gps-data-tracking/README.md

 # GPS-data-tracking
-Deals with GPS trajectories, measures and converts them.
+Deals with GPS trajectories, measures and converts GPS coordinates into Cartesian coordinates.

 ## What does it do?
 Reads an entire file (CSV) of GPS coordinates from different trajectories.